I already wrote a post on the subject, but time has taught me additional things, and I’d like to elaborate a bit on details.

 Now, a very “closed,” tensed client (or body parts which are tensed, contracted, blocked) won’t benefit from a hard touch.
 The receiver or the particular area first needs to be opened up—with a soft or softer touch.

-This “soft-touch” could be anything from oiling-up, circling, relaxing pressure to even a short, relaxing conversation before getting into the actual session.
+This “soft-touch” could be anything from oiling-up, circling, relaxing pressure to even a short, relaxing conversation before getting on with the actual session.
 And sometimes we need a second or third session before we can even think about doing “real” work.

 Often a (first-time) receiver really wants to, but can’t open-up.
 The body is in fact an autonomous system, and a living entity, and reacts with its own logic—which is only normal.